 The B-21 will likely be a subsonic long-range bomber featuring a flying wing design and purportedly carry both conventional and nuclear weapons, and be optionally manned.
 Specific details around the bomber’s technical specifications and capabilities remain classified.

-Notably, the stealth aircraft is supposed to be more easy to upgrade than previous bombers to reduce life-cycle costs.
+The stealth aircraft is supposed to be more easy to upgrade than previous bombers to reduce life-cycle costs.